Holy Week Service Customaries will be updated prior to Holy Week

 Good Friday commemorates the crucifixion of Jesus and his subsequent death.
 Commemorations are often solemn and mournful, whereas the Stations of the Cross is prominently performed.
 They also may be a self-guided time of reflection and veneration or as a procession of statues or images of the stations.
 The evening liturgical celebration on Holy Thursday begins the first of the three days of the Easter Triduum, which continues in an atmosphere of liturgical mourning throughout the next day in spite of the name "Good" given in English to this Friday.

-Easter Day, which immediately follows Holy Week and begins with the Easter Vigil (typically sunset on Saturday), is the great feast day and apogee of the Christian liturgical year: on this day, from sunset to the sunrise on Easter Sunday, the Resurrection of Jesus Christ is celebrated.
+Easter Day, which immediately follows Holy Week begins at sunrise for us, and is the great feast day and apogee of the Christian liturgical year.
+On this day, the Resurrection of Jesus Christ is celebrated.
 It is the first day of the new season of the Great Fifty Days, or Eastertide, which runs from Easter Day to Pentecost Sunday.
 The Resurrection of Christ on Easter Day is the main reason why Christians keep every Sunday as the primary day of religious observance.